INRIM/runtask/doc/intro.rst

 It can be also moved forward and backward by an offset addition.
 This can useful for debugging events with periods that are too long or too short to be seen in a comfortable way.

 An example.
-Suppose to have tasks A, B, C that need to be run at the beginning of each minute, in that order.
-In addition, suppose to have tasks D, E, F that need to be run at the begining of each second, in that order.
-Moreover, since the beginning of each minute is coincident with the beginning of a second, it is wanted that the task group A, B, C is run before the task group D, E, F.
+Suppose to have tasks A, B that need to be run at the beginning of each minute, in that order.
+In addition, suppose to have tasks C, D that need to be run at the begining of each second, in that order.
+Moreover, since the beginning of each minute is coincident with the beginning of a second, it is wanted that the task group A, B is run before the task group C, D.
 RunTask is designed to fulfill all these kind of requirements.

 This is the documentation for version |version|.